mboyanov/mboyanov.github.io/_posts/2025-11-20-Late-Interaction-Basics.md

 In the case of the MS Marco dataset:

-1. The original corpus has around 8.8 million passages.
+1. The original corpus has around **8.8 million passages**.
-2. The raw text size is around 3GB.
+2. The raw text size is around **3GB**.
-3. For a typical embedding model with embedding dimension 768, 8.8 million passages would require 27 GB of storage just for the token vectors.
+3. For **classical vector search** and a typical embedding model with embedding dimension 768, 8.8 million passages would require **27 GB** of storage just for the token vectors.
-4. According to the MS Marco paper, the average passage length is around 56 tokens with whitespace tokenization.
-This means that the total number of token vectors would be around 8.8 million * 56 = 492.8 million token vectors, which would require the staggering 63.1 GB of storage.
+4. For **late interaction**, we need to do some math.
+According to the MS Marco paper, the average passage length is around 56 tokens with whitespace tokenization.
+This means that the total number of token vectors would be around 8.8 million * 56 = 492.8 million token vectors, which would require the staggering **63.1 GB** of storage.
 With subwords, it will probably be two or three times higher!
-In fact, the ColBERT v2 paper reports that the Colbert index size for MS Marco is around 154 GiB.
+In fact, the ColBERT v2 paper reports that the Colbert index size for MS Marco is around **154 GiB**.

 It's safe to say - this is a major limiting factor for the adoption of late interaction search in practice.
 So, how can we fix it?
 Here are a few ideas: